Tjanelidze/todo-app-client/README.md

 # Todo App

-This project is a simple Todo application built with React + TypeScript and Vite.
-It uses the MERN stack and the Context API for state management.
+This is a simple Todo App where users can create, delete, update and see their todos.
+This project was created to practice backend development with Node.js, Express.js and MongoDB.

+## Project Structure

+The project is divided into two main parts: client and server.
+You can find the client side on this [repo](https://github.com/Tjanelidze/todo-app-client) and it is published on this [site](https://todo-app-client-self.vercel.app/).
+On the other hand, the server side is located on this [repo](https://github.com/Tjanelidze/todo-app-server).

 ## Features